Hammerhead Shark: The Majestic Predator of the Great Barrier Reef

 Habitat and Distribution

 Hammerhead sharks inhabit warm waters worldwide, including the Great Barrier Reef.
-Although found in deeper waters, they can also be spotted in shallower areas.
+Although they are found in deeper waters, they can also be spotted in shallower areas.

 They prefer areas with rocky reefs, coral reefs, and sandy areas.